Meromorphic Solution of the Degenerate Third Painlev\'e Equation Vanishing at the Origin: Generating function

 The function $\mathcal{A}(z)$ is the generating function of sequence A075045 of \cite{OEIS}.

-Differentiating $\mathcal{A}(z)$ we find,
+Differentiating $\mathcal{A}(z)$ we find

-Comparing coefficients of the terms $z^{n+1}$ in Equation~\eqref{eq:A1z-linearization} one proves,
+Comparing coefficients of the terms $z^{n+1}$ in equation~\eqref{eq:A1z-linearization} one proves

-After a simple calculation the last equation together with the second Equation~\eqref{eq:mathcal-A-gauss} implies Equation~\eqref{eq:A1n-explicit}. \end{proof} \begin{proposition}
+After a simple calculation the last equation together with the second equation~\eqref{eq:mathcal-A-gauss} implies equation~\eqref{eq:A1n-explicit}. \end{proof} \begin{Proposition}

-where $\tbinom{3n+1}{n}$ is the binomial coefficient and $F(a,b;c;z)$ is the Gauss hypergeometric function. \end{proposition} \begin{proof} Here, we present the proof in a more algorithmic way comparing with the one for the previous Proposition.
-This proof is easy to generalize for sequences $A_k[n]$ with $k=3,4,\ldots$.\\ We have two "standard" series~\eqref{eq:series1standard} and \eqref{eq:series2standard}, which we denote $F_1(z)$ and $F_2(z)$, respectively.
-The idea is to present Equation~\eqref{eq:A2} for $A_2[n]$ in terms of these series and their derivatives.
-This can be done (easily with the help of MAPLE code) by decomposition of $A_2[n]$ on partial fractions,
+where $\tbinom{3n+1}{n}$ is the binomial coefficient and $F(a,b;c;z)$ is the Gauss hypergeometric function. \end{Proposition} \begin{proof}Here, we present the proof in a more algorithmic way comparing with the one for the previous proposition.
+This proof is easy to generalize for sequences $A_k[n]$ with $k=3,4,\ldots$.

+We have two ``standard'' series~\eqref{eq:series1standard} and \eqref{eq:series2standard}, which we denote $F_1(z)$ and $F_2(z)$, respectively.
+The idea is to present equation~\eqref{eq:A2} for $A_2[n]$ in terms of these series and their derivatives.
+This can be done (easily with the help of Maple code) by decomposition of $A_2[n]$ on partial fractions